dcarbone/ci-asset-manager/README.md

 asset_manager
 =============

-A simple asset management library for the <a href="http://ellislab.com/codeigniter" target="_blank">CodeIgniter</a> framework.
+A simple asset management library for the [CodeIgniter](http://www.codeigniter.com/) framework.

 ## Installation
 Simply drag each file under each directory in this lib to the corresponding directories in your CI 2 application.